livnat-lab/HBB_HBD/BC1/design/Readme_design.md

 This folder contains parameter files needed for the pipeline to run.

-**The current files are examples**, remember to update their contents with data relevant to your project before running the pipeline
+**The current files are examples**, remember to update their contents with data relevant to your project before running the pipeline!

-For further information refer to the "Parameter_file_preparation" guide
+For further information on parameter files refer to the "Parameter_file_preparation" guide.